September 25th

 Some dos and don'ts!

 Everyone has their own merits and demerits, even enemies.
-Just because he is not one's favorite person, doesn't mean that his merits should be discounted.
+Just because he is not one's favorite person, doesn't mean his merits should be discounted.
 Great kings have always admired the valor of other powerful kings, although they were going head to head against each other.
 The value is given to the merit, not to the person himself.
 See the good in everyone!

 Choose the right tool, for the right trade!